-Kindergarten, first and second grade classes come to the media center for scheduled classes each week.
+Media Center Resource Classes Kindergarten, first and second grade classes come to the media center for scheduled classes each week.
 This is a time for listening to stories, learning how to use the library and curriculum related activities.
-Third, fourth and fifth grade classes are scheduled on a rotating basis.
-This time is used for “book talks”, library skills, information literacy lessons, and curriculum related research and activities.
+Third, fourth and fifth grade classes are scheduled for a lesson every other week and every other week for an independent reading time.
+Lessons may include “book talks”, library skills, information literacy lessons, and curriculum related research and activities.